 You can’t stop your wisdom teeth from becoming impacted.
 But be sure to get regular dental cleanings, check-ups, and x-rays.
 These help your dentist keep a close eye on the growth of your wisdom teeth and spot any issues before problems develop.

-If your wisdom teeth are causing problems now or may cause problems in the future, your dentist will likely recommend that you have them removed, or extracted.
+If your wisdom teeth are causing problems now or may cause problems in the future, your dentist will likely recommend that you have them removed, or (extracted).
 This can be done by a dentist or an oral surgeon.
-Talk to your dentist or oral surgeon about wisdom tooth removal procedures.
-Find out about any pre-surgery preparation and home care instructions.
+Talk to your dentist or oral surgeon about wisdom tooth removal procedures and any pre-surgery preparation and home care instructions.
+It’s very important to follow all post-surgery instructions to avoid complications, such as dry socket.

 Ease your anxiety during surgery